ajaymur91/chemprop_solvation/README.md

-To use this repo in 2025, use
-`mamba env create -f env.yaml`
+To use this repo in 2025, use (tested on mac m2) `mamba env create -f env.yaml`

 Based on https://github.com/chemprop/chemprop